Ticks: prevention is the key

 Always follow the instructions and recommendations on the product's label.

-5. Inspect your person and material after an outdoor activity
+5. Do a thorough inspection after an outdoor activity

-Take a shower, inspect your person carefully and wash your clothes as soon as you come back.
-Dry your clothes on high heat for at least 6 minutes, and do not forget to inspect your cat or dog as well.
+After an outdoor activity, it is important to inspect all of your gear, such as your coat and backpack, to avoid taking a tick indoors with you.
+As soon as you get back home, take a shower, inspect your person carefully and wash your clothes.
+Dry your clothes on high heat for at least 10 minutes, and do not forget to inspect your cat or dog as well.